Skip to content

 Do I need KYC to trade on a perp DEX?+

-No. Hyperliquid and ApeX Omni are wallet-connect venues with no identity checks, and Drift was too before it went offline.
-Note that most DEXes geoblock some jurisdictions, including the US; see our US legality guide.
+No. Hyperliquid and ApeX Omni are wallet-connect venues with no identity checks.
+Drift had the same access model before it went offline.
+Most DEXes block some places, including the US.
+See our US legality guide.

 How much money should I start with?+